Skip to content

 • If you are the maker, you can include a logo in the submission and email photos for up to four items you’d like to feature to NancyM@YarnDatabase.com.

-• You can also contact me on Twitter, Instagram, Mastodon.Social.
+• You can also contact me on Twitter, Instagram, mastodon.social and bsky.social.

 How does the site work?

 • Tables — The Designers, Yarn, Fiber, Tech Editors and Accessories pages have tables that are essentially spreadsheets that you can search and filter for results.
 Makers’ names within the tables link to a separate page about that maker with additional information.
 There is also an A-Z listing option on each spreadsheet page.
-In the interest of avoiding clutter, I only listed certain information from makers’ bios in the tables.
-Let me know if you think different information would be more useful.
+In the interest of simplicity, I listed only certain information from makers’ bios in the tables.
+The full listings contain more information.
+Let me know if you think different information would be more useful in the tables.

 • Filters — All dropdown filters on the Designers, Yarn and Fiber pages are optional.
 If you don’t select a particular filter, your results will include all listings in that category.
-If you think different filters would be more useful (see all the options on the Find a Maker page), let me know.
+If you think different filters would be more useful, let me know.

 • Search box — The search box next to the dropdown filters will search the description field in a maker’s bio.
 You can search for something, then sort the columns or add filters to narrow your results.
 The search box can be used to narrow down makers by US state, for example.

 • Page refreshes — Please be aware that each filter may refresh the table.
-The effect is gentle, but if page refreshes are disruptive for you, try the Find a Maker page for links to all the designers or dyers with a particular quality, or try the A-Z listings pages.
+The effect is gentle and may be unnoticeable, but if page refreshes are disruptive for you, try the A-Z listings pages linked at the top of each category (Yarn, Fiber, Designers).

 • Site search — Instead of using the tables, you can use the search feature at the very top right of each page.
 It’s great with makers’ names, not as great with features.

-• Saving your Favorites — The tables easily copy and paste into a spreadsheet from a computer, somewhat less easily from a mobile device.
+• Saving your Favorites — The search result tables easily copy and paste into a spreadsheet on your computer, somewhat less easily on a phone.
 You can also register and create a Favorites list.
 Find your list at the Favorites link at the top of every page.
 Add a Favorite by clicking the “Add” button its listing.
 Remove a favorite by clicking the “Yes!” button in its listing.
-You can use the “Favorite?” heading in the Designers, Yarn or Fiber spreadsheets to sort the data and put your favorites on top.

-• Designer and Dyer entries — Each maker’s page contains a blurb about the maker and their URL.
+• Designer, Yarn and Fiber entries — Each maker’s page contains a blurb about the maker and their URL.
 Below that are bulleted attributes of that maker’s artistry.
 These bulleted links do not take you to the maker’s website; they take you to a list of all the makers on the site who have that attribute.
 For example, clicking on “Gradient” will display a list of all dyers who sell gradient yarn.

 What do the terms mean?